kdvolder/jsoo_tut/README.md

 Generally you can find docs for these modules on [ocaml.org](https://ocaml.org/packages).
 For example [here](https://ocaml.org/p/js_of_ocaml/5.9.0/doc/Js_of_ocaml/Js/index.html) is a good entrypoint to the `Js` module docs.

-These modules provide bindings and utility functions to work with browser apis and "the JavaScript World".
-The docs are sort of helpful but can be quite confusing.
+These modules provide bindings and utility functions to work with browser apis and values from "the JavaScript World".
+The docs are sort of helpful but they can be quite confusing.

-An important thing to understand is that Ocaml and JavaScript are kind of 'separate worlds' and the values that live in those two different worlds have different types.
+An important thing to understand is that Ocaml and JavaScript are really 'separate worlds' and the values that live in those two different worlds have different types.
-For example an Ocaml `bool` is different from a JavaScript boolean, and an Ocaml `string` is different from a JavaScript string; you can't just use them interchangeably.
+For example an Ocaml `bool` is different from a JavaScript boolean, and an Ocaml `string` is also different from a JavaScript string; you can't just use them interchangeably.
-The `Js` module is key here and provides functions and type declarations for keeping values from the two worlds separate from one another and converting between them.
+The `Js` module is key here and provides functions and type declarations for keeping values from these two worlds separate from one another and converting between them.

 For a concrete example let's have a look at the `para` function in our example.
 This accepts a `string` value and creates `<p>` Html/Dom element from it: